make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [fantnhu](https://github.com/fantnhu) for assisting with support for Tesla aroma diffusers and PNI water feeders.
 - [sudo-nitz](https://github.com/sudo-nitz) for assisting with support for Yagusmart 3PN 63A energy meter.
 - [jedubois](https://github.com/jedubois) for assisting with support for Taurus Agadir oil column heaters.
+- [debdalerichard](https://github.com/debdalerichard) for assisting with support for Weekett kettles.